Armadillo (character): Powers and abilities

 Due to a genetic altering procedure performed on him by the villainous Dr. Karl Malus, Armadillo has superhuman strength, stamina, and durability.
 It was originally believed that his costume, a scaly nine-foot-tall orange armored hide with claws useful for digging through earth, was bonded to his skin by this process.
 It was later revealed that it was not a costume, but part of his body that had been mutagenically altered with the genetic material of an actual armadillo.
 His armor is bulletproof and his claws can tear through all but the densest of substances.
+Like an actual armadillo, he can roll up into a ball.

-The Armadillo is an excellent hand-to-hand combatant as he was a skilled street fighter prior to his superhuman transformation.
+Armadillo is an excellent hand-to-hand combatant as he was a skilled street fighter prior to his superhuman transformation.